Deal with a Broken iPhone Home Button by Enabling Assistive Touch

 This is the only way to continue using an iOS device with a broken home button without repairing the home button itself.

-If you’re stuck in an app you can’t get to the home screen because the button is broken, just turn the device off and on again and you’ll boot directly to the home screen where you can then launch Settings.
+If you’re stuck in an app you can’t get to the home screen because the button is broken, just turn the device off and on again and you’ll boot directly to the home screen where you can then launch Settings to configure the virtual button.

 Great tip from Tim in the comments